Any tournament bass over eight pounds that are documented and released are eligible for rewards at TrophyCatchFlorida.com

 Requirements and Conditions:

-- Application for an exemption permit must be made at least 6 (but no more than 365) days in advance of the scheduled tournament date.
+- An application for an exemption permit must be made at least 1 day (but not more than 365 days) in advance of the scheduled tournament date.

 - The number of registered anglers fishing during the tournament shall not be less than 6 or the permit will be null and void.